tatianegercina/FinTech/01-Lesson-Plans/00-Intro-to-Finance/2/LessonPlan.md

 ### Reading: Defining Financial Risk

-In investing, there is always some unpredictability in the outcome which we refer to as **uncertainty**.
-Several different types of financial instruments, we will calculate the **volatility** of the instrument over a period of time as the measure of unpredictability.
-Volatility can be calculated by finding the standard deviation of all of the [returns](https://www.investopedia.com/terms/r/return.asp) over the period.
+In investing, there is always some unpredictability in the outcome, such as whether our financial [return](https://www.investopedia.com/terms/r/return.asp) becomes much higher or lower than expected.
+We refer to this unpredictability as **uncertainty**.
+For several different types of financial instruments, we will calculate the volatility of the instrument over a period of time as the measure of uncertainty.

 This uncertainty can lead to large gains or losses in capital, which we refer to as **risk**.
 In many cases, we will use the calculated volatility as a stand-in for risk.
 However, depending on the specific type of risk we would like to model, we may approximate it in different ways.
 This module will cover several of the most commonly discussed types of risk.